erizet/SignalA/readme.md

 SignalA is a [SignalR][sr]-client for Android.
 It's implemented as a Android-library.
 At this moment is long polling the only implemented transport.
 Long polling is a separate library.
 Http-requests in the Long polling library is using [basic-http-client][bhc].

+##Add SignalA to your project##
+SignalA is published on Maven Central as a ARR.
+If you're using Android Studio/Gradle all you have to do is add it on your gradle build:

+dependencies {
+    compile 'com.github.erizet.signala:signala-longpolling:0.14'
+}

 ##How to use?##

-To use SignalA you have to get a copy of the two libraries, SignalA and SignalA.LongPolling.
-Add a reference to SignalA.LongPolling under Properties > Android > Library.
-Then add the following code to your activity.
+Add the following code to your activity.

       String url = "http://<address to your SignalR-server>";
       con = new com.zsoft.SignalA.Connection(url, this, new LongPollingTransport()) {